Corks Out! Diam Bouchage fights back.

 Aluminium screwcaps are potentially recyclable.
-However, extracting bauxite out of the ground to make aluminium isn’t eco-friendly.
-Neither is plastic, made from oil.
+However, strip-mining Bauxite for aluminium isn’t eco-friendly.
+Neither is plastic.

 But to compete, corks must be free of TCA and other contaminants.
 They must also be of consistent size and elasticity, so they don’t fail.
 The winemaker may also want to control the level of oxygen permeation or reduce the amount of sulphur used.

-The science, research and manufacturing of corks is far more complicated and exacting than I ever imagined.
+Cork Science and manufacturing are far more complicated than I ever imagined.